On the Robustness of Distributed Computing Networks: Flow interdiction

 We develop approximation algorithms based on the sensitivity analysis of the linear program \eqref{eq:flowpoly}.
 Namely, we study the change of the maximum flow under the changes of link capacity $\mu_{uv}$ and node capacity $\mu_w$.
 Our algorithms are in contrast with previous algorithms for classical flow interdiction based on minimizing the min-cut \cite{phillips1993network, wood1993deterministic, mccormick2014discrete}.
 Instead, our algorithms directly work with the max-flow, and the performance is not deteriorated by the non-zero gap between max-flow and min-cut in a computing network.

 We start by considering the case where the attack cost equals the removed capacity.
 The \emph{shadow price} associated with a constraint in a linear program is the rate of change of the objective for one unit change of the right-hand side value of the constraint.
-Therefore, the shadow price associated with constraint \eqref{eq:cap0} is the rate of max-flow decrease for each unit processing capacity decrease at node $w \in V$.
-The shadow price associated with constraint \eqref{eq:cap1} is the rate of max-flow decrease for each unit transmission capacity decrease at link $(u,v) \in E$.
-Although the shadow price is a local property for a small change of the right-hand side of the constraint, it gives a conservative estimate of the reduction in the max-flow by removing the capacity of a node or a link.
-The reason is that the rate of max-flow decrease is non-decreasing as the capacity decreases, due to Lemma \ref{th:concave}.
+Therefore, the shadow price associated with constraint \eqref{eq:cap0} represents the rate of max-flow decrease for each unit processing capacity decrease at node $w \in V$.
+The shadow price associated with constraint \eqref{eq:cap1} represents the rate of max-flow decrease for each unit transmission capacity decrease at link $(u,v) \in E$.
+Although the shadow price is a local property for a small change of the right-hand side of the constraint, it gives a conservative estimate of the impact on reducing the max-flow by reducing the capacity of a node or a link.
+The reason is that the rate of max-flow decrease is a monotone non-decreasing function as the capacity decreases, due to Lemma \ref{th:concave}.

-\begin{lem} The maximum \st flow $F^*(\bm{\mu})$ given by linear program \eqref{eq:flowpoly} is a concave function of $\bm{\mu}$, where $\bm{\mu}$ is a vector representing link and node capacities. \end{lem} \iftechreport{ \begin{proof} Let $F^*(\bm{\mu}^i)$ be the maximum \st flow given a capacity vector $\bm{\mu}^i$, $\forall i \in \{1,2\}$.
+\begin{lem} The maximum \st flow $F^*(\bm{\mu})$ given by linear program \eqref{eq:flowpoly} is a concave function of $\bm{\mu}$, where $\bm{\mu}$ is a vector representing link and node capacities. \end{lem} \begin{proof} Let $F^*(\bm{\mu}^i)$ be the maximum \st flow given a capacity vector $\bm{\mu}^i$, $\forall i \in \{1,2\}$.
 Let $\bm{f}^*(\bm{\mu}^i)$ denote the flow vector on each link that support the maximum flow, given capacity $\bm{\mu}^i$.
 Consider a capacity vector $\bm{\mu}^3 = \alpha \bm{\mu}^1 + (1 - \alpha) \bm{\mu}^2$, where $0 \leq \alpha \leq 1$.
 The flow vector $\bm{f}(\bm{\mu}^3) = \alpha \bm{f}^*(\bm{\mu}^1) + (1 - \alpha) \bm{f}^*(\bm{\mu}^2)$ is a feasible solution to the linear program \eqref{eq:flowpoly}, which supports $F(\bm{\mu}^3) = \alpha F^*(\bm{\mu}^1) + (1 - \alpha) F^*(\bm{\mu}^2)$ flow from $s$ to $t$.
 The maximum flow $F^*(\bm{\mu}^3)$ is at least $F(\bm{\mu}^3)$.
-Therefore, $F^*(\bm{\mu})$ is a concave function of $\bm{\mu}$. \end{proof} }{}
+Therefore, $F^*(\bm{\mu})$ is a concave function of $\bm{\mu}$. \end{proof}

 We propose Algorithm \ref{alg:greedy} that greedily computes the attack using the shadow price information in linear program \eqref{eq:flowpoly}.

 Algorithm \ref{alg:greedy} can be naturally extended to the partial interdiction case.
 In Step 2, a link or a node associated with the constraint that has the largest shadow price is chosen.
 All its capacity is removed if the remaining budget is sufficient, while partial capacity is removed otherwise.
 The other steps of the algorithm remain the same.